10 Questions to Ask Your Child While They Color (That Teach Critical Thinking)

 How to Use These Questions

 You do not need to ask all ten in a single session.
 Pick one or two that feel natural and weave them into conversation while your child colors.
-The key principles:
+The point is steady practice, not a checklist.
+Aim for short, low-pressure exchanges where your child does most of the talking and you mostly listen.
+The principles below help any question land well, even on a wiggly afternoon.

 When you pair these questions with The Little Thesis, the coloring content gives you built-in conversation starters.
 Each chapter introduces a new research concept, and the characters - Curious Cat, Brave Bear, Wise Owl, and Creative Fox - provide natural entry points for discussion.